luca-venturi/ConnectedLevelSetsDeepLearning/README.md

 # ConnectedLevelSetsDeepLearning
-Numerical tests to prove connectedness of sub-level sets of deep neural networks
+Numerical tests to study connectedness of level sets of deep neural networks